 Radiation therapy is a type of treatment that uses radiation to kill cancer cells.
 Typically, it is only used to prepare for a bone marrow transplant or in some cases of chronic leukemia.

-Blood transfusions—Healthy blood cells from a donor are given through an intravenous line (IV).
+—Healthy blood cells from a donor are given through an IV.
 This may be done if the leukemia is causing shortness of breath, fatigue, or severe bleeding.

 The therapy uses medications or substances made by the body to improve your body’s defense against cancer.
 This type of treatment is still fairly new and under investigation.
 Talk with you doctor about whether this treatment is an option for you and about clinical trials in your area.